 Ready to learn how it all works?
 Read on for the details on program structure, or jump to the webinar at the bottom of the next section for a narrated walk-through.

 The Coaching Certification program lasts approximately 27 weeks without the Practicum; 39-51 weeks with the Practicum.
 For the first half of the program, students have bi-weekly calls with their Meta-Coach.
 The second half of the program students are partnered with another student from the cohort who they will alternate coaching and being coached by.
 For the entirety of the program, students have access to an experiential, online learning journey that is geared towards installing the behaviors needed for lasting change and the development of the suite of ESI competencies.

 After enrollment, students will complete the following assessments:

 - PSI (Personal Sustainability Index)

 - Motivational Drivers

 Students will be given access to learning resources and materials to review prior to the first residency.

-- A 2-day in-person event to be held in Palisades, NY, on September 7-8, 2018 (a retreat/conference center in a natural setting)
+- A 2-day in-person event to be held in Vienna, Austria in July 2019 (a retreat/conference center in a natural setting).

 - Program kick off and overview